WrittenGames/OpenIdUserBundle/README.md

 License
 -------

-This bundle is under the MIT license.
+This bundle is released under the MIT license.

 About
 -----